-No matter how big or small your business, the security of its data is the key to its very survival.
+No matter how big or small your business, the security of its data is the key to it's survival.

 If your company were to lose its files, just how long could your company keep going?
 You may think you are protected if you have a backup server and software in place, but have when was the last time you did a disaster recovery test and tried to recover that data?